TStrothjohann/CV/README.md

 # Thomas Strothjohann

 I am a digital journalist and a web developer.
 I have reported on serious topics like a [transport of relief goods to the Syrian border](http://williwillhelfen.de).
 But I also told stories about people brewing beer, finding dogs or riding bikes.
-With my new web development skills I would like to contribute to innovative journalistic projects.
+In May 2015 I have graduated from "Makers Academy" a twelve week immersive coding bootcamp.
+Now I want to cementize my coding skills in a media related tech company.

 ## Skills